 Brock University in Ontario, Canada, has a Department of Geography and Tourism Studies, which offers a specialized undergraduate degree in Tourism and Environment with the option to stream in Tourism Management that combine knowledge of environmental issues and sustainability with an in-depth understanding of sustainable tourism management.
 The department also produces research.

 Bournemouth University in England offers a BA in Tourism Management, MSc in Tourism Management, and MSc in International Hospitality and Tourism Management, and MSc in Tourism Marketing Management, with opportunities to specialize in cultural, natural, and other types of sustainably minded tourism.

 Capilano University in North Vancouver, B.C., Canada has several types of undergraduate and certificate degrees in tourism management, which include emphases in sustainability, community engagement, global consciousness, and engaged and experiential learning.

 East Carolina University in Greenville, NC hosts the Center for Sustainability through the College of Business, with a strong focus in tourism, alongside a MS in Sustainable Tourism.
 The Center conducts a wide range of research and initiatives in various niches of sustainable tourism.

 Eastern Michigan University offers a Geography Major – Geotourism Concentration and a Tourism Geography minor.

 George Mason University in Manassas, VA, offers a BS program and minor in Tourism Management.
 Focusing on varying components of sustainable tourism, the program has been designated a GMU “Green Leaf” academic program—one which focuses on learning about sustainability.

-The George Washington University, in Washington, DC, offers a Master of Tourism Administration (MTA) Program through the School of Business with a concentration in sustainable destination management, a tourism concentration in the MBA program, and undergraduate and distance-learning programs covering sustainable destination development.
+The George Washington University, in Washington, DC, offers a Master of Tourism Administration (MTA) Program through the School of Business with a concentration in Sustainable Tourism Management, a graduate certificate in Tourism Management, and undergraduate and distance-learning programs covering sustainable destination development.
 The associated International Institute for Tourism Studies performs research.

-Leeds Metropolitan University (U.K.) offers a masters and PhD in Responsible Tourism Management at the School of Events, Tourism and Hospitality.
+Leeds Metropolitan University (U.K.) offers a MSc in Responsible Tourism Management at the School of Events, Tourism and Hospitality.